neumino/neumino.github.io/movies.md

-### Kidnap
+### Everything, Everything
-*Released on 2017-05-18, vote average 10*
+*Released on 2017-05-19, vote average 8.1*

-Single mother Karla McCoy lives a perfect life with her young son Frankie.
-One day, upon entering a local park, Karla sees her son suddenly being abducted out of the blue by a kidnapper.
-To save Frankie from being taken, Karla goes out on a mission to demand people in the city to help rescue her son.
+A teenager who&#39;s lived a sheltered life because she&#39;s allergic to everything, falls for the boy who moves in next door.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/R-Ht8VRPRvU?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/mzlUbsODpAQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  frameborder="0"
+  allowfullscreen></iframe>

+### The Wizard of Lies
+*Released on 2017-05-20, vote average 5.8*

+A look behind the scenes at Bernie Madoff&#39;s massive Ponzi scheme, how it was perpetrated on the public and the trail of destruction it left in its wake, both for the victims and Madoff&#39;s family.

+<iframe id="player"
+	type="text/html"
+	width="819"
+	height="460"
+  src="//www.youtube.com/embed/jo_CYCumZgI?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>